JGxyz/FlightsAnalyzer/README.md

 ## FlightsAnalyzer

+FlightsAnalyzer is a simple Scala console application that present some statistics for flights data.

 To run the app you need Docker installed.
 Type following commands to run application.
 * Clone git repository `git clone https://github.com/JGxyz/FlightsAnalyzer.git`.
 * Change working repository `cd FlightsAnalyzer`.